 Get your workers involved.

-It would be best if you did not neglect your workers when doing a SWOT analysis.
-The reason is that your employees can be very resourceful during such meetings.
-They can highlight the company’s strengths, weaknesses, opportunities, and threats that will shock you.
-Also, remember that employees form a functional system of the company’s sustainability.
+They can highlight the company's strengths, weaknesses, opportunities, and threats that will shock you.
+Also, remember that employees form a functional system of the company's sustainability.
 They operate the machines, relate with clients or customers, and are in touch with periodic trends in the industry.
 Therefore, you can reduce the meeting to a small set of people like your marketing team or the entire staff.

 Utilize the results from your analysis